Irish rental income

 Income from renting out a property, or from another source that qualifies as rental income, is taxable.
 You must declare this income to Revenue under the appropriate category using either a:

-- Form 11 for self-assessed taxpayers
+- Income Tax Return (Form 11) for self-assessed taxpayers

-- Form 12 for PAYE employees.
+- Income Tax Return (Form 12) for PAYE employees.

 Net rental income is added to your other income.
 The tax rate you pay depends on your total income and personal circumstances.

 Rental income includes:

 - the renting out of a house, flat, apartment, office or farmland

 - payments you receive for allowing advertising signs or communication transmitters to be put up on your property